Medical and Mental Health

 While health risk is conferred or mitigated by behavior, environment, and genetics, not by sexual orientation per se, primary care clinicians should be aware of the importance of taking a thorough, non-judgmental sexual history.
 The CDC suggests that the "5 P's" are key to a sexual history: PARTNERS, PREVENTION (of STDs), (sexual) PRACTICES, PAST (history of STDs) and (prevention of) PREGNANCY.
 In taking a sexual history, clinicians need to understand the distinction between sexual identity and sexual behavior, and avoid using sexual identity as shorthand for sexual behavior.
 Terms for sexual preferences and practices differ across cultural, generational, and ethnic groups.
 Although it is a good place to start, a routine inquiry into patients' sexual identities may fail to identify many individuals whose sexual practices can affect their primary care needs.
 Just asking patients about their sexual identity ("Are you gay?") may also lead to misunderstanding patients who define their identities in ways that differ from prevailing cultural definitions.

-The risk of HIV infection in men who have sex with men (MSM) is well documented.
-Over 250,000 MSM were infected with HIV as of 2005, with an additional 20,000 or more per year anticipated (Makadon, 2006).
-After the initial epidemic in the 1980's, the sexual practices of MSM changed considerably; outreach in the community to promote awareness of safer sexual practices led to behavioral change and slower spread of the virus.
-The recent resurgence of HIV infection is presumably multi-factorial, perhaps due in part to a younger generation perceiving infection with HIV as manageable in the age of triple drug therapy.
-The rate of new infection is particularly alarming in MSM of color (Catania 2001, CDC).
+The Centers for Disease Control (CDC) estimates 1.2 million people in the US are living with HIV infection.
+One in five (20%) of those people are unaware of their infection.
+Despite increases in the total number of people in the U.S. living with HIV infection in recent years (due to better testing and treatment options), the annual number of new HIV infections has remained relatively stable.
+However, new infections continue at far too high of a level, with approximately 50,000 Americans becoming infected with HIV each year.
+After the initial epidemic, thanks to knowledge about the virus and risk factors for it's transmission, the sexual practices of MSM changed considerably; however, rates of new HIV infection remain disproportionately high among younger black and Hispanic MSM (Catania 2001, CDC).
 MSM should be counseled regarding safer sexual practices and methods of avoiding infection with HIV.
 If seronegative, they should be screened annually.
-Those men reporting higher risk behavior, such as multiple partners, unprotected receptive anal or oral sex, sharing needles, or sex with partners who are sharing needles, should be screened even more frequently (q 3-6 months).
+Those men reporting higher risk behavior, such as multiple partners, unprotected receptive anal or oral sex, sharing needles, or sex with partners who are sharing needles, should be screened even more frequently (every 3-6 months).
 Patients should also be educated about the possible synergistic effect of other STDs on HIV transmission and its frequent co-occurrence with these infections (Makadon 2006).

 Other STDs